 Having to tolerate either constant or intermittent nuisance noise can be exhausting, especially if it happens through the night.

 It can also make people feel isolated and helpless, unable to relax in their own homes.
-This can have extremely negative effects in the long term so we take reports of ongoing nuisance noise very seriously.

 What you can do

 If a building or car alarm is going off and there’s clear evidence of criminal activity, such as a broken window or someone acting suspiciously nearby, call 999 immediately.